-Come on our exciting course and learn everything you need to know about managing community orchards from our team of experienced orchardists.
-We run this course on 12 days over 12 months or 6 months, giving you an opportunity to learn a wide range of seasonally-appropriate skills.
-There are no upcoming courses but you can what the first four cohorts of students have been up to here on Facebook.
+Come on our exciting course, CICO, and learn everything you need to know about managing community orchards from our team of experienced orchardists.
+We run this course over several months, giving you an opportunity to learn a wide range of seasonally-appropriate skills.
+Keep an eye on this site for upcoming courses and see what our previous students got up to, here on Facebook.

 Crossfields Institute level 3 Certificate in Community Orcharding

 We like to call it CICO for short!
 To gain CICO you need to pass the two compulsory units and at least one of the optional units.
 However, we find that most students want to complete all four units.

 - Units 1 and 2 (compulsory).
 We cover: orchard history; tree lifecycles, physiology, identification and planting; tree care programmes; biodiversity; soil science; pests and diseases; formative and maintenance pruning; grafting; and effective group work.
 It takes 6 days to cover units 1 and 2, along with at least 3 reinforcement days.

 - Unit 3 (optional).
 If you want to maintain an established orchard, possibly containing some veteran trees, you should choose this unit.
 This unit covers: veteran tree features; biodiversity surveys; veteran tree management; apple identification; apple varieties; taxonomy; and restorative pruning.
 It takes 3 days to cover this unit.

 - Unit 4 (optional).
 If you want to design a new orchard this is the unit for you.
 We cover: summer pruning; extra grafting techniques; forest garden plants; surveying land; and designing a new orchard.
 Unit 4 takes 3 days to complete.

-If you choose to go for the accreditation, your learning will be assessed using a combination of written tests, presentations, reports and demonstrations.
-We can modify assessments to suit your needs, if necessary.
+If you choose to go for the CICO certificate, your learning will be assessed using a combination of written tests, presentations, reports and demonstrations.
+If necessary, we can modify assessments to suit your needs.
 You’ll need to pass three out of four units to gain the certification, which is regulated by Crossfields Institute.
-You may attend all sessions and gain all four units, if you wish.

-Good, clear, well-edited and humorous course book with a lot of well presented and detailed information.
+Good, clear, well-edited and humorous CICO course book, with a lot of well-presented and detailed information.

 Time commitment and logistics